olivier3lanc/seemap/README.md

 ---
 layout: libdoc/page
-permalink: documentation.html
+permalink: index.html
+unlisted: true
 ---
-# Standalone Embeddable Map
+# <abbr title="Standalone EmbEddable Map">SEEMAP</abbr> for Standalone EmbEddabl Map

+Popular Leaflet plugins and map providers bundled into a single customizable HTML file with its API.

 Embed Leaflet/OSM maps on your own server using a single HTML file with customizable settings overridable through URL GET parameters.

-<abbr title="Standalone Embeddable Map">SEM</abbr> is helper for [Leaflet.js](https://leafletjs.com/) accessible from URL GET parameters.
+<abbr title="Standalone EmbEddable Map">SEEMAP</abbr> is helper for [Leaflet.js](https://leafletjs.com/) accessible from URL GET parameters.

 Set your own default settings in sem.defaults and override it through URL GET parameters if needed.

-SEM concatenates the following resources into a single HTML file to bring a simple UI/API helper interface:
+SEEMAP concatenates the following resources into a single HTML file to bring a simple UI/API helper interface:

 * [Leaflet.js](https://leafletjs.com/) an open-source JavaScript library
 for mobile-friendly interactive maps